Kalnazar/Portfolio-Website-React/README.md

 # Profile Website using React

-You can see the images in folder 'assets/Website'!
+You can see the website screenshots in folder 'assets/Website'!